mindustry-space/scrap/README.md

 Scrap is a Mindustry mod that sets all bundle values to their keys.
 It is useful when scraping data using [Pulverizer](https://github.com/mindustry-space/Pulverizer).

+The bundles are generated using [generate.py](generate.py) which uses [bundle data](https://github.com/mindustry-space/lead/tree/main/bundles) collected from every release.
+I have to generate these bundles externally as I can't find a way that changes the bundles early enough that it affects the values present in the game's content.
+The only limitation of this method is that bleeding edge builds and mods may have keys that aren't updated.

 ## Installation

 Scrap can be installed using the game's built-in mod browser.